sebsebsebsebtimes4/PowerBI-Reports/README.md

 Where Plant = 'DE02' and PurchasingDocumentType = 'ZSAO' and ((left(Style,3) in ('074','084','094','104'))or(left(Style,2) in ('99')))
 group by Style
 order by Style
 ```
+## Data Model Usage
+After publishing the models to PBI workspace, all users can access to the data model via PBI desktop or excel pivot tables.